-UiO has research collaboration with Japanese partners in several areas, such as space physics, solar and polar research, materials research and climate research, as well as in language and culture.
+UiO has research collaboration with Japanese partners in several areas, such as space physics, solar and polar research, nanotechnology and materials, intelligent machines and climate research, as well as in language and culture.

 UiO's researchers have over many years developed long-term research collaboration with Japanese partners.
-This has resulted in a growing number of co-authored articles, particularly within the natural sciences, medicine and dentistry.
+This has resulted in a growing number of co-authored articles, particularly within astronomy, physics and life sciences.

 Co-authorship is largely with partners at Tokyo University, Kyoto University, Osaka University, Hokkaido University and Tokyo Institute of Technology.

 UiO has an increasing number of partnerships with top-level institutions in Japan, for example within space science, astronomy, nanotechnology, energy and robotics:

 - UiO's Department of Physics has a close research collaboration with the Japanese Aerospace Exploration Agency (JAXA).

-- UiO’s Institute of Theoretical Astrophysics (ITA) has been awarded funding from the Research Council of Norway (RCN) for an INTPART-project with eight leading research and educational institutions worldwide, including Kavli Institute for the Physics and Mathematics of the Universe, University of Tokyo (IPMU/Tokyo).
-UiO/ITA also coordinates a researcher project within cosmology funded by RCN for 2017 – 2020 on next-generation satellites (LITEBIRD) where the main partner is IPMU/Tokyo.
+- UiO’s Institute of Theoretical Astrophysics (ITA) has an INTPART-project with eight leading research and educational institutions worldwide, including Kavli Institute for the Physics and Mathematics of the Universe, University of Tokyo.
+UiO/ITA also coordinates a researcher project within cosmology (LITEBIRD) funded by RCN for on next-generation satellites where the main partner is IPMU/Tokyo.

-- UiO's Centre for Materials and Nanotechnology (SMN) is strengthening its links with Japan's National Institute for Materials Science (NIMS).
+- UiO's Centre for Materials and Nanotechnology is strengthening its links with Japan's National Institute for Materials Science.

-- UiO is also involved in development of hydrogen/fuel cells research with Japan's National Institute of Advanced Science and Technology (AIST) as well as with Nagoya University and Kyushu University.
+- UiO has a long-term research collaboration in development of hydrogen/fuel cells with Japan's National Institute of Advanced Science and Technology (AIST) as well as with Nagoya University and Kyushu University.